Ford Supervan: Supervan

 The Supervan first appeared at the Easter 1971 meeting at Brands Hatch.
-A GT40 chassis and its mid-engined 400 bhp Ford V8 gave a standard pressed-steel Mark 1 Transit bodyshell a claimed top speed of around 150 mph.
+Commonly rumoured to be based on a GT40 chassis, the build in fact used a modified Cooper Monaco spaceframe.
+Its mid-engined 400 bhp Ford V8 gave a standard pressed-steel Mark 1 Transit bodyshell a claimed top speed of around 150 mph.
 The vehicle had been built for Ford by Terry Drury Racing.
-Externally the van appeared very like a standard Transit, in Ford's racing livery of white with low horizontal triple blue stripes.
-The wheel arches were flared to almost cover the wider wheels, but they were still noticeably exposed and different to those of a standard Transit.
+Externally the van appeared very much like a standard Transit, in Ford's racing livery of white with low horizontal triple blue stripes.
+The wheel arches were flared to almost cover the wider wheels, but they were still noticeably exposed and different from those of a standard Transit.
 Aerodynamics of the high-mounted bodyshell were crude though, and although the van was usually demonstrated with drag starts, body lift limited its top speed on a track.

-In 1978 the Transit was redesigned as the Mark 2, with quite different looks.
-Supervan's appearance now looked dated and no longer suitable for promoting the 'New' Transit.
+In 1978 the Transit was redesigned as the Mark II, with a much different appearance, making the original Supervan unsuitable for promoting the 'New' Transit.

+The Supervan was rebuilt by Andy Browne in 2024.